rebgrasshopper/passwordgenerator/README.md

 ## Usage ##

-The source files for this password generator can be access through cloning the GitHub repo.
+The source files for this password generator can be accessed through cloning the GitHub repo.
 The link above will take you to the live page.

 ## Credits ##